 Cards from Amex, Citi, and Capital One have their own separate terms and conditions from Chase, but making regular purchases on these credit cards, especially in bonus categories, is how you continually rack up points or miles.

-Bottom Line: Build up your points very easily on travel and dining.
-This means you can rack up lots of valuable points during the year to use on incredible redemptions.
-Choose the best cards like the Amex Gold card, Chase Sapphire Preferred card, Citi Premier card, or Capital One Venture card.
+Build up your points or miles very easily on travel and dining.
+This means you can rack up lots of valuable rewards during the year to use on incredible redemptions.
+Choose the best cards, like the Amex Gold card, Capital One Venture card, Chase Sapphire Preferred card, or Citi Premier card.

-Step 3 – Maximize Your Points With Transfer Partners (This Is How You Fly Business/First Class)
+Step 3 — Maximize Your Points or Miles With Transfer Partners (This Is How You Fly Business/First Class)

-Each of the major flexible rewards programs, whether it’s Amex Membership Rewards or Capital One Miles, is capable of transferring points to travel partners (airlines and hotels).
+Each of the major flexible rewards programs, whether it’s Amex Membership Rewards or Capital One Miles, is capable of transferring rewards to travel partners (airlines and hotels).

 Every bank maintains its own list of transfer partners, but it’s very common for airline frequent flyer programs or hotel loyalty programs to participate in multiple partnerships with credit card issuers.

-For example, Amex, Chase, Citi, and Capital One can all transfer to Air France-KLM Flying Blue at a 1:1 ratio.
+For example, all 7 of the programs listed below transfer to Air France-KLM Flying Blue (at varying ratios).
 On the flip-side, certain frequent flyer programs may be exclusively associated with a singular program; for example, ANA Mileage Club only has 1 transfer partner with a 1:1 ratio — Amex Membership Rewards.

-Here are the transfer partners associated with each points program:
+Here are the transfer partners associated with each rewards program:

-Without further ado, let’s take a look at our top recommendations to use your points for business and first class flights.
+Here are our top recommendations for using your points for business and first class flights.

-1. Fly Singapore Suites One-way From JFK to Frankfurt for Just 97,000 Points
+1. Fly Singapore Suites One-Way From JFK to Frankfurt for Just 97,000 Miles

 Transferring Ultimate Rewards points to Singapore’s KrisFlyer program will allow you to book an amazing flight in Singapore Suites class.
 Image Credit: Greg Stone

-Transfer your Chase points directly to Singapore Airlines and you could book an absolutely amazing experience in its Singapore Suites cabin using points, not ~$5k in cash!
+Transfer your points or miles directly to Singapore Airlines KrisFlyer and you could book an absolutely amazing experience in its Singapore Suites cabin using points and save thousands of dollars in cash.

-The Singapore Airlines First Suites Class on the A380 aircraft has been impressing flyers since it was introduced in 2007 offering a full double bed to couples flying together in the middle cabin.
+The Singapore Suites class on the A380 aircraft has been impressing flyers since it was introduced in 2007, offering a full double bed to couples flying together in the middle cabin.
 Even better, Singapore Airlines has retrofitted some A380s and is continuing to retrofit its entire fleet.

 The easiest way to experience this amazing flight is to transfer just 97,000 Amex, Capital One, Chase, or Citi points/miles to your existing or newly created Singapore KrisFlyer account.
-From there, redeem the miles for a one-way First Suites Class ticket from New York (JFK) to Frankfurt (FRA)!
+From there, redeem the KrisFlyer miles for a one-way Suites ticket from New York (JFK) to Frankfurt (FRA)!

 Hot Tip: 97,000 miles correspond to Singapore Airlines’s Saver fares; its more expensive fares, known as Advantage fares, are easier to find if your schedule isn’t as flexible.